 Mag.
-Hannes Truntschnig
+Hannes Truntschnig (until 31 December 2018)

-After completing studies in business administration at Karl Franzens University in Graz, Hannes Truntschnig in 1981 joined ILBAU AG (today's STRABAG Group) where he acquired profound leadership experience through various commercial management positions at a number of
+After completing studies in business administration at Karl Franzens University in Graz, Hannes Truntschnig in 1981 joined ILBAU AG (today's STRABAG Group) where he acquired profound leadership experience through various commercial management positions at a number of 2005.
+As a member of the Management Board, he was in charge of building construction and civil engineering in Eastern Europe and of environmental engineering for the entire group.
+Peter Krammer has been a member of the Management Board of the group since 1 January 2010.